cde-ev/cdedb2/doc/source/Introduction_VM.rst

 Now the VM is ready to be used for offline deployment.
 Access it via browser.
 For security reasons the VM does not contain your real login password.
-Everyone can log in with their normal username (i.e. their email address) and the fixed password ``secret``.
+Everyone can log in with their normal username (i.e. their email address) and the fixed password ``secret`` (actually any password will do, but I find it easier to tell everybody to use a specific one).

 After the event you export the data from the offline instance the same way you exported the online instance, receiving a JSON-file with the data of the